HCL-TECH-SOFTWARE/domino-keep-tutorials/pages/domino-new/setup/create-nsf.md

 Each NSF has an **ACL** (Access Control List) which manages access to the Notes database, whether for **Users**, **Groups** or **Servers**.

 Not all NSFs on the Domino server are exposed via Domino Rest API.
-You need to explicitly add a **Domino Rest API** configuration (Schema) for an NSF.
-This defines the alias for Domino REST API requests to use when accessing the database and what kinds of requests are exposed.
-Creating an NSF via Domino REST API automatically creates the Domino REST API Database configuration for you.
+You need to explicitly add a Domino Rest API configuration (schema) for an NSF.
+This schema allows you to define the forms, fields, views and agents that can be available through Domino Rest API.
+The schema combined with a scope (discussed later) allows you to access your data via the Domino Rest API.
+Creating an NSF via Domino Rest API automatically creates the Domino Rest API schema for you.

 The same NSF can be exposed via multiple Domino REST API Database configurations.
 This can be useful for exposing a subset of content to a specific audience and enforcing tighter restrictions.
 This tutorial will not cover creating multiple Domino REST API Database configurations.